September is National Suicide Prevention Month: Recognizing warning signs and identifying treatment options

 • Substance abuse and dependency reduction

 Each of these issues can individually contribute to mental health issues like suicidal ideation.
-There are also other resources you can highlight that provide crisis services to those that need them.
+There are also other resources you can highlight that provide crisis services to those who need them.
 The following are suicide and crisis lines available year-round:

 If you or someone you know is in immediate danger due to suicidal ideation or is in danger of harming themselves or others, 911 is a quick and reliable way to connect with first responders.
 It can be difficult to ask for help—but doing so could save your life.